GrayHatter/gr.ht/content/posts/consent-is-required.md

 sr.ht hurt itself in its confusion.

+I'm not apathetic to this specific source of anger and frustration.
+If anything you'd describe this feeling I share as empathy instead.
+I've spent a bit of time trying to make it easier for others[^easier commit].
+My problem is more that sr.ht has decided that it's time for them to externalize their costs directly into **my** face!
+I've not done anything wrong, but the solution they've elected to go with, out of anger for the current state of things, is to punish[^punish] me.
+Unfortunately for everyone involved, I've elected not to play this little game.
+I've had to reject a few questions related to code that was hosted on sr.ht because I couldn't view it, until it was copied to a less open service[^srctree].
+This isn't how consent is support to work!

+[^easier commit]: TODO link to commit here.

+[^punish]: Calling this a punishment to me is stretching the definition a bit
+    far.
+If anything it's more of a punishment to sr.ht's users.
+Who now I refuse to support.

+[^srctree]: Here, seems like an important place to disclose I'm building srctree
+    in part because of the other issues I have with github, and to a much lesser extent, with source hut.

+## Consent

+I almost feel bad for the above.
+It does seem to imply I'm blaming sr.ht here for failing to obtain consent.
+But that's entirely inaccurate.
+Source hut is playing fair.
+The splash screen while my computer wastes energy and cpu cycles for no other reason than "why not[^LLM power]", is totally within the reasonability, and does seem to be fair in requesting consent; even though I refused.
+The problem with the missing consent are the bots.

+[^LLM power]: Remind me again, what's one of the major complains about GenAI?
+    It's a totally green technology, right?

+It's important to note, while everyone loves to complain much more about the bots from "Big LLM", I've *yet* to catch any of them ignoring, or abusing robots.txt.
+Some of the complains are valid, they are needlessly aggressive, and it's incompetence bordering on maleficence to scrape the web interface to a git repo.
+Not a single one of them violates consent.
+While many have a deeply ingrained disgust for them, or for the patrons funding their continued existence.
+They're playing fair, by all the reasonable rules.
+They're not trying to hide, they obey robots.txt, they clearly announce themselves, and most even enumerate the IP's they'll make requests from so they can't be impersonated.
+Wither you like them or not, they're being good web citizens... at least where crawling/scraping and consent over access is concerned.

+The ones violating the rules for consent are these.

 ```
 43.128.149.102 - [03/Apr/2025:15:48:20 +0000] "GET /repo/dns/commit/43edea6e HTTP/1.1" 200 932 "-" "Mozilla/5.0 (iPhone; CPU iPhone OS 13_2_3 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.0.3 Mobile/15E148 Safari/604.1"
 34.145.110.128 - [05/Apr/2025:18:03:29 +0000] "GET /repo/srctree/tree/srcapi HTTP/2.0" 200 1650 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/118.0.0.0 Safari/537.36"